pyrocko/pyrocko/doc/source/library/examples/moment_tensor.rst

 Convert moment tensor components to strike, dip and rake
 --------------------------------------------------------

-moment tensor construction is shown by using the moment components (in north-east-down coordinate system convention) and conversion to strike, dip and rake.
+Moment tensor construction is shown by using the moment components (in north-east-down coordinate system convention) and conversion to strike, dip and rake.
+We also show how to extract the P-axis direction.

 Download :download:`moment_tensor_example1.py </../../examples/moment_tensor_example1.py>`